Caroline Feraday

-Caroline Feraday (born 25 May 1977) is an English television and radio broadcaster currently living and working in Los Angeles.
+Caroline Feraday (born 25 May 1977) is an English-American television and radio broadcaster currently living and working in Los Angeles.

 Radio

 In 1995 at the age of 18, Feraday joined London radio station Capital FM, after studying journalism and earlier stints at BBC Radio Kent and Invicta FM.
 She spent six years as the Capital's Flying Eye travel reporter, and presented the London Chart show, Early Breakfast and the Saturday evening Dance Show as well as co-presenting 95.8 Capital FM's Breakfast show with Neil Fox.
-In 2001 she moved to Radio Five Live to present the travel reports on the Breakfast and Nicky Campbell shows as well as presenting her own shows - The Juice and The Weekend News, staying for two years.
+In 2001 she moved to BBC Radio 5 Live to present the travel reports on the Breakfast and Nicky Campbell shows as well as presenting her own shows - The Juice and The Weekend News, staying for two years.
 She then joined London radio station LBC 97.3, presenting the Drivetime show and later the Friday and weekend evening programmes.

-She now works at KCLU, an NPR station in Southern California.
-In 2022, Feraday won Southern California’s Audio Journalist of the Year, from the LA Press Club.
+She now works at KCLU, an NPR affiliate in Southern California.
+In 2022, 2023 and 2024 Feraday won Southern California's Audio Journalist of the Year, from the Los Angeles Press Club.
+Since joining KCLU, she's also won 11 Golden Mike Awards, four Los Angeles Press Club National Arts & Entertainment Journalism Awards, four Regional Edward R Murrow Awards and 6 further Los Angeles Press Club Awards.